usmansbk/blog-draft/markdowns/redux.md

 All we need to do is tell this method the type of action we would like to perform, and it will take our request to the right action handler.

+This is similar to calling a dispatch rider.
+We give the rider our parcel with an address on it, and our rider will deliver the parcel to the address.

+Our store object will serve as the rider.
+The parcel will be an object containing the type of action to perform.
+We dispatch our rider (store) to deliver the parcel to the right handler by calling our new method.
+This method will be named `dispatch`.

 ```js
 function createStore() {
   let state = {